 (Note: Shading Texas offers screens for your enclosures)

-Plastic and glass installation are also the most costly.
-Writer Sarah Brumley at TheNest.com estimates that an average enclosure like this could cost an average of $11,000, with some rooms costing at much as $20,000 and higher.
+Plastic and glass installations are also the most costly.
+Estimates for a sunroom or other enclosures like this could range from $10,000, with some rooms costing at much as $40,000 and higher.
 If you can afford it, go for this option!